 Learning how software works by studying a programming language is an invaluable tool.
 It teaches you how to create your own programs and tools and how to debug as well as give you a better understanding of how programs work.Our programming language definition lists many of the more popular programming languages.

 If you need more experience with programming, creating your own open source project or helping with another open project can be a helpful learning experience.
 Creating your own website can also be another great learning experience as it shows the details behind website design and setup.

 Learn alternative operating system

 Many people today run some version of Microsoft Windows, which is fine for home and office use, but it is also a good idea to learn alternative operating systems such as Linux.
-Learning a Linux distro not only helps broaden your experience with computers, but is a necessity when wanting to navigate many of the Linux based servers running many websites and other web services.
+Learning a Linux distro not only helps broaden your experience with computers, but is a necessity when wanting to navigate many of the Linux based servers running websites and other web services.

-Tip: If you have access to a server that is hosting your website you may have access to SSH, which would allow you to connect remotely to the server and is another good way to learn the Linux command line.
+Tip: If you have access to a server that is hosting your website, you may have access to SSH, which would allow you to connect remotely to the server and is another good way to learn the Linux command line.

-Once you have access to a Linux computer or shell, having a good understanding of the Linux command line commands is also a must.
+In addition to access to a Linux computer or shell, having a good understanding of the Linux command line commands is also a must.
 See our Linux page for a full listing of commands and the syntax for those commands.

 Learn more on networking